Prolapse surgery and urinary incontinence

 Meshes for prolapse surgery and urinary incontinence in gynecology

 Why a mesh .
 Pelvic floor prolapse is a mechanical problem caused by insufficiently solid support tissues or by a tear of the support tissue A decrease in quality of the support tissue should be treated by reinforcement with a mesh

 Which mesh.
 Pros and cons ?
 Prolypropylene meshes with large holes and light weight are the standard.
 We do not use organic meshes since rather experimental.
 However meshes are not without complications such as mesh erosion in 5 to 7% of vaginal meshes.
 Other intra-abdominal complications as bowel obstructions are rare.

 What to do and who should do it ?

 Recent concern on the use of meshes and FDA recommendations

+In the October 2012 newsletter of the Australian endoscopy society recent concerns on the use of meshes are discussed together with the FDA recommendations concerning training.
 The key issue however is not addressed : the main problem are the surgeons not the meshes.
 FDA recommends obtaining knowledge and training in vaginal and vaginal mesh surgery.